 NOTE1: Stereo input format also includes binaural input format.

 NOTE2: Metadata-assisted spatial audio (MASA) decoder output allows also for mono or stereo decoder output at 32 ms algorithmic delay by stripping the metadata file.

+NOTE3: Mono and Stereo outputs to other formats marked with [*] are further described in clauses 7.2.1.5, 7.2.2.6 and 7.2.3.

 The algorithmic delay related to the core-coder coding in IVAS is 32 ms similarly as in EVS though its splitting between the encoder and the decoder is slightly different.
 It consists of 8.75 ms for the encoder look-ahead and 3.25 ms for the decoder delay related to the time-domain BWE and resampling in the DFT domain.